Salyut 7 (film): Release

-On July 27, 2017, a 30-minute fragment of the film was presented to residents of the city of Baikonur, employees of Roscosmos and enterprises of the rocket and Space industry of Russia.
+On July 27, 2017, a 30-minute fragment of the film was presented to residents of the city of Baikonur, employees of Roscosmos, and enterprises of the space industry of Russia.

 The premiere of the full (two-hour) version of the film took place on August 18, 2017 at the opening of the V Russian short film festival “In short” in the city of Kaliningrad.

 On October 4, 2017, a pre-premiere screening of the film was held in the cinema hall of the State Kremlin Palace, which became the main event of the gala evening dedicated to the 60th anniversary of the launch of the USSR's first artificial Earth satellite, Sputnik 1.
 After watching the film, Russian President Vladimir Putin met with the crew, having watched the film the night before.
 The meeting was also attended by cosmonauts Vladimir Dzhanibekov, Viktor Savinykh and Oleg Skripochka, the head of the Roscosmos by Igor Komarov and the daughter of the first cosmonaut Elena Gagarina.

 The all-Russian premiere of the film took place on October 12, 2017 by Nashe Kino.

 Reception

-Salyut 7 has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 13 reviews, and an average rating of 6.83/10.
+Salyut 7 has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 13 reviews, and an average rating of 6.80/10.